tewendel/interkit-masterarbeit/sites/docs/src/content/tutorial/top-menu.md

 - Change the icon of the button used for opening the menu.

-- Change the content of the about and privacy sections.

 - Change the order in which the sections appear in the menu.

 - Add a new section by duplicating an existing RouteConnector, Route, and Button.
 You'll need to set a path for your route, and modify your new button to use that path.

+- Add content to the about and privacy sections, for example by loading rich text from a database sheet using a DataCell